-Maurizio Geri – Author and composer, he begins his career collaborating for over a decade with singer Caterina Bueno, then as guitarist and solo vocalist for Riccardo Tesi’s Banditaliana and as leader of one of the first historical gypsy jazz formations, the “Maurizio Geri Swingtet”.
+Maurizio Geri – Author, singer and composer, he began his career collaborating for more than a decade with the singer-songwriter Caterina Bueno, then guitarist and lead vocalist of Riccardo Tesi’s Banditaliana and leader of one of the historical Italian manouche groups the “Maurizio Geri Swingtet”.

 Later he worked with Trasimeno Gospel Choir , Flaco Leo y su banda and Maurizio Geri Swingtet with whom, in addition to numerous recordings, is working on several tours.